 The Palisade got a midcycle refresh for the 2023 model year, making a smart-looking, very capable vehicle look and perform even better.
-Subaru has amassed one of the industry’s most loyal bases and gave the Ascent a little makeover for 2023.
+Subaru has amassed one of the industry’s most loyal owner bases and gave the Ascent a little makeover for 2023.
 There are some differences between these two, and we explore them below.

-2024 Hyundai Palisade
+2025 Hyundai Palisade

 On the outside, there are basically no changes for the Hyundai Palisade, as it just went through an update for 2023.
 However, it is the top of the brand’s sport-utility mountain, offering an impressive combination of looks, performance, comfort, and technology — critical to success in the midsize 3-row SUV segment.
+Notably, it’s in the final model year of its current generation with an all-new model on the way for 2026.

 Hyundai Palisade Highlights